Labernator/Mordheim/kai/kai-orks_mostly_epic_and_goblins.md

 The last doomey boy who surviced the battle died because he tried to fight against himself - he won in a heroic way of a real ork warriour with a one hit decapitation.

-Grumlok run - his target was the hut great shaman Woggle from the adversely clan of the black snakes.
+Grumlok run - his target was the hut great shaman Wogga from the adversely clan of the black snakes.
 An outstanding healer and also skillful in the usage of the Waaagh!.
 Grumlok knew that his hut was a bit away from the camp of the clan.
 The black snake clan also know that it is to dangerous to keep shamans in their camps.
 The Waaagh! they try to use and control lead to spontanous bursting heads and huts.
 No ork was save in the near of